 How serious is the flu and how many people get it?

 The flu can be a serious disease.
-While most people who catch flu will simply feel unwell for a week or two and perhaps need a few days away from work or school, in some cases it can lead to hospitalisation, complications such as heart disease, lung disease, and occasionally even death.
+While most people who catch flu will simply feel unwell and recover within a few days, maybe needing some time off work or school, in some cases it can lead to hospitalisation, complications such as heart disease, lung disease, and occasionally even death.
 To learn about some of the possible symptoms of the flu, see our article WHICH FLU SYMPTOMS SHOULD I CHECK FOR?.

 When is the flu season and how long does it last?

-Although it is possible to catch flu at any time of the year, you are more likely to catch it in the colder months because the flu virus spreads more easily in cooler, less humid conditions and possibly because people are more likely to crowd indoors in colder weather.
-The peak flu season in Australia usually starts around April and lasts until October, although this varies each year and may differ from state to state.
+Although it is possible to catch flu at any time of the year, you are more likely to catch it in the colder months because the flu virus spreads more easily because people are more likely to crowd indoors in colder weather.
+The peak flu season in Australia usually starts around June and lasts until September, although this varies each year and may differ from state to state.

 Why does the flu virus change?